ManuelGil/vscode-angular-pack/README.md

 ## License

-Angular Extension Pack is licensed under the MIT License - see the [MIT License](https://opensource.org/licenses/MIT) for details.
+Angular/TS Extension Pack is licensed under the MIT License - see the [MIT License](https://opensource.org/licenses/MIT) for details.